Cara Mund: 2022 House of Representatives election

 On August 6, 2022, Mund announced her candidacy as an independent to represent North Dakota in the U.S. House of Representatives.
 She cited the Dobbs v.
 Jackson Women's Health Organization decision as her motivation to enter the race.

-Mark Haugen, the Democratic–NPL candidate, withdrew from the race following her candidacy.
-She lost the election to incumbent Republican Kelly Armstrong.
+Mark Haugen, the Democratic–NPL candidate, withdrew from the race following her candidacy and pressure from individuals like former representative Earl Pomeroy over his pro-life positions.
+The Dem-NPL would endorse Mund after his withdrawal.